sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 res58: Int = 2
 ```

-Keys can be of multiple types (*`Int`, `String`*), the only constraint is that they must be the same type, and be unique values.
+Keys can be of multiple types (*`Int`, `String`*); the only constraint is that they must be the same type and be unique values.

 ## 5. Tuple
 A `Tuple` is an ordered group of elements.
-They are immutable data structures, and are useful when we want to return multiple values from a function.
 Unlike Lists and Arrays, Tuples are designed to hold elements of different types.
+They are immutable data structures useful when we want to return multiple values from a function.

 We can declare tuples using three different ways: